What is a W-2 Tax Form? Here’s What it Means

 Your employer will issue you a W-2 if you’ve earned $600 or more in wages within the last year.
 If you withheld income (no matter the amount) for Social Security, Medicare, or state and federal taxes, you will also receive a W-2.

-On that note, it’s important to update your withholdings after certain life changes and events.
+On that note, it’s important to update your tax withholding percentage after certain life changes and events.
 For example, if you’ve recently had a major life event, like getting married or having a baby, you’d want those changes to be accurately reflected on your W-2.

 If you forget to make these changes, you can always contact your employer and make the adjustments you need.
 But if you wait too long, it’s more likely that you may owe taxes.